Aviation holds the key to unlock Kenya’s economy, says IATA

 “However, while Kenya ranks globally in the top 10 per cent of countries for visa openness, it remains in the bottom half for air transport infrastructure.
 To unlock the full social and economic benefits that aviation brings, Kenya needs to improve its infrastructure, open its skies, remain vigilant and firm on safety, while taking advantage of new technologies to improve efficiency and the passenger experience.”

 Sebastian Mikosz, Group Managing Director and CEO, Kenya Airways, commented: “Kenya Airways has been a major driver in Kenya’s economic and social development, promoting commerce, providing jobs and vital logistics to boost tourism and trade.
 The development of policies that support the growth of aviation and reduce bureaucracy at the points of entry are paying off.
 Continuing this policy focus will certainly unlock even greater development potential for Kenya and the neighbouring countries.”

-Airport construction and design, Airport development, Airside operations, Capacity, Passenger experience & seamless travel, Passenger volumes, Regulation & Legislation, Revenues, Sustainable development
+Aeronautical revenue, Airport construction and design, Airport development, Airside operations, Capacity, Passenger experience and seamless travel, Passenger volumes, Regulation and Legislation, Sustainable development